 When planning your next holiday destination, Kazakhstan is probably not the first country that comes to mind.
 But perhaps it should be.
 The economic powerhouse of Central Asia has plenty to offer, and planning a trip there is easier than you might think!

-AFF member Mattg recently visited Kazakhstan, and they were seriously impressed.
+AFF member Mattg recently visited Kazakhstan, and he was seriously impressed.

 Kazakhstan especially was just so different to anywhere else I’ve been before.
 I would say that it’s one of the most underrated tourist destinations out there!
 The capital, Astana, is a modern city with some astounding architecture.
 Meanwhile Almaty, Kazakhstan’s largest city, is full of history and some spectacular scenery.